Consulting Services Price Index (COSPI)

 The Consulting Services Price Index (COSPI) is a longitudinal quarterly survey that collects information on the prices of management, environmental, and scientific and technical consulting services.

-The COSPI is a useful indicator of economic activity in the consulting services industry, and can also prove helpful as a supplementary tool for performance evaluation, cost monitoring, contract assessment and benchmark comparisons.
+The COSPI is a useful indicator of economic activity in the consulting services industry and can be used as a supplementary tool for performance evaluation, cost monitoring, contract assessment and benchmark comparisons.
 In addition, the indexes are used by the Canadian System of Macroeconomic Accounts to arrive at estimates of real value-added Gross Domestic Product (GDP) for the industry and to measure changes in productivity.

 These indexes are a part of the Services Producer Price Index program (SPPI) at Statistics Canada.